Crested duck

-The crested duck or South American crested duck (Lophonetta specularioides) is a species of duck native to South America, the belonging to the monotypic genus Lophonetta.
+The crested duck or South American crested duck (Lophonetta specularioides) is a species of duck native to South America, belonging to the monotypic genus Lophonetta.
 It is sometimes included in Anas, but it belongs to a South American clade that diverged early in dabbling duck evolution.
 There are two subspecies: L. specularioides alticola (Andean crested duck) and L. specularioides specularioides (Patagonian crested duck).
 The Patagonian crested duck is also called the southern crested duck and its range lies in the Falklands, Chile, and Argentina.

 Description

 The crested duck is a medium-sized waterfowl species, with adult males reaching up to just over a kilogram.
 Males and females look similar, with males having a slightly more prominent crest than females.
 The feathers of the mantle, back and scapulars are dark brown with pale centers, giving a mottled appearance.
 The abdomen, flanks and tail coverts are light gray, with the tail itself being distinctly elongated and black.
 The upperwing is gray brown to light brown, with the secondaries having an iridescent coppery to greenish sheen, with a broad back band behind, narrowly edged with white.
 Juveniles are similar but lack crests, have light brown faces, and paler abdomens than adults.